equinor/template-fastapi-react/web/README.md

 * `package.json` contains dependencies, as well as some shortcuts for commands we'd like to run for testing, previewing, and deploying the app.
 * `public` contains static assets like the HTML page we're planning to deploy to, or images.
 You can delete any file in this folder apart from `index.html`.
 * `src` contains the code. `index.tsx` is the entry-point for your file, and is mandatory.
-* `images.d.ts` will tell TypeScript that certain types of image files can be `import`-ed, which create-react-app supports.

 To learn React, check out the [React documentation](https://reactjs.org/).